SixArm/sixarm-company-consulting-agreement/README.md

 may prefer to transfer the legal case from Delaware to San Francisco, to make it more convenient for the key people involved.

+## 2. Definitions

 ### Headings

-The headings in this Agreement are the bigger bolder titles.
-They are for reference purposes only.
+The expresion "headings" in this Agreement shall mean the bigger bolder titles.
+The headings are for reference purposes only.
 They shall not be used or relied upon in the interpretation of this Agreement.

 ### Adjuncts

-The adjuncts in this Agreement are the paragraphs that start with "See:", "Note:", and "Example:".
-They are for reference purposes only.
+The "adjuncts" in this Agreement shall mean the paragraphs that start with "See:", "Note:", and "Example:".
+The adjuncts are for reference purposes only.
 They shall not be used or relied upon in the interpretation of this Agreement.

-## 2. Definitions

 ### Technology